 Federal Satisfactory Academic Progress (SAP) is measured at the end of each semester and when a continuing student applies for aid for the first time.
 Students not meeting satisfactory academic progress standards are provided one semester on warning to elevate the grade point average and units completed up to the standard.
 If they do not meet the standard, they lose financial aid eligibility until they are able to do so.
 Students may be able to appeal under some conditions and continue to receive their federal aid while on probation.
 Students who have lost eligibility must regain satisfactory academic standing before federal aid can be awarded.

 The Financial Aid Office monitors the academic progress for scholarship recipients.
-All students must maintain a 3.0 grade point average.
+Undergraduate students must maintain a 2.5 grade point average.
+Graduate students must maintain a 3.0 grade point average.
 Scholarship Satisfactory Academic Progress is measured at the end of each semester.
-Students whose cumulative GPA falls below 3.0 are given one “warning” term and one “probation” term.
+Students whose cumulative GPA falls below the standard are given one “warning” term and one “probation” term.
 Failure to bring the GPA up will result in the forfeiture of scholarship awards.
 Students may be able to appeal to have their scholarship reinstated for one semester on a probation status.
 If an appeal is not approved students will permanently lose their scholarship.

 In collaboration with the U.S. Department of Veterans Affairs (V.A.), ArtCenter is proud to be able to assist veterans and their dependents via the Yellow Ribbon Program.

 The Yellow Ribbon GI Education Enhancement Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, which allows degree-granting institutions in the United States to voluntarily enter into an agreement with the V.A.
 Under this agreement, ArtCenter will contribute up to $4,000 of tuition expenses to our student veterans and the V.A. will match that amount.